zxc308/P4-tutorials/CONTRIBUTING.md

 - Address any feedback or requested changes promptly.
 - Once approved, your PR will be merged into the `master` branch.

+## Finding a Task
+- Check out the issues that have specifically been [help wanted](https://github.com/p4lang/tutorials/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
+- Have a look at the README.md Can it be improved?
+Do you see any typos?
+You may initiate a PR.

+## Reporting Issues
+If you find any bugs or have recommendations for improvements, please ffeel free to [open an issue](https://github.com/p4lang/tutorials/issues) with a detailed explanation of changes.

 Thank you for contributing to [P4 tutorials](https://github.com/p4lang/tutorials)!
 We look forward to your contributions.

 ---